farao/elixir-ecc/README.md

 openssl ec -in ec_private_key.pem -pubout -out ec_public_key.pem
 ```

+## Install

 Copy the ECC-Module-File into your project.

+## Use

-It's a GenServer-Module, you can start a new process passing in both the private and the public key combined in one (still) pem-style string:
+ECC is a GenServer-Module.
+You can start a new process passing in both the private and the public key combined in one (still pem-style) string:

 ```elixir
 pem_public = File.read! "ec_public_key.pem"